SMackGBG/ab.Manager/web/Readme.txt

-- (ROR) web application that displays graphs with aggregated data from aftonbladet
+- (ROR) web application that displays graphs with aggregated data from aftonbladet.